lucky-vaishnav/LLD/02-Design Patterns/readme.md

-# LLD Design Patterns — Interview Cheat Sheet
+# LLD Design Patterns — Cheat Sheet

 Idea is not to create another set of detailed notes.
 We already have those.
 This sheet should answer, in **10–15 minutes**, the questions most likely to ask: